-Jesus summarizes spiritual works of mercy when he says to the righteous at the end of time: “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.”
+Jesus summarizes spiritual works of mercy when he says to the righteous on Judgment Day: “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.”

 Thus should he show his zeal for works of piety; but much more for works of mercy; seeing “God will have mercy and not sacrifice,” that is, rather than sacrifice.
 Whenever, therefore, one interferes with the other, works of mercy are to be preferred.
-Even reading, hearing, prayer are to be omitted, or to be postponed, “at charity’s almighty call;” when we are called to relieve the distress of our neighbour, whether in body or soul.
+Even reading, hearing, prayer are to be omitted, or to be postponed, “at charity’s almighty call;” when we are called to relieve the distress of our neighbor, whether in body or soul.

 Or as Bernard of Clairvaux writes, “He who fears God will do good, but something further has been said about the one who loves, that is, that he will keep God’s word.
 Where is God’s word to be kept?
 Obviously in the heart, as the prophet says: I have hidden your words in my heart, so that I may not sin against you.”
 And the “word” that Bernard is referring to is both the word of God (scripture) and Word of God (Jesus Christ).

 As those who carry the Word of God in our midst, the church is to be a merciful community.
 The church reveals the love of God as we feed the hungry.
 God’s loving presence is seen when the prisoner is freed to be fully alive in Christ.
-God is made known in our midst when the stranger feels at home.
+God is known in our midst when the stranger feels at home.

-Acts of Mercy for a Youth Group (Based on Matt 25:31-46)
+17 Spiritual Works of Mercy for a Youth Group

-• Clip grocery coupons (online or from Sunday’s paper) and put them beside the items at the store.
+1. Clip grocery coupons (online or from Sunday’s paper) and put them beside the items at the store.

-• Take a home-cooked meal to a family in need.
+2. Take a home-cooked meal to a family in need.

-• Hug someone you normally wouldn’t.
+6. Hug someone you normally wouldn’t.